ambrwlsn/website/src/blog/are-your-anchor-links-accessible/index.md

 ## A word of caution

-**Edit (17th December):** Beware, there be dragons! <span aria-hidden="true">🐉</span> I realise that including a link within a section heading may seem tempting, because it can make styling an anchor link easier.
+**Edit (17th December):** Beware, there be dragons! <span aria-hidden="true">🐉</span> I realise that including a link (that has its own text content) as a child of a heading may seem tempting (as it can make styling an anchor link easier).
 However, it's worth repeating that this can harm accessibility.

 Version one of my example anchor link (see <a href="/blog/are-your-anchor-links-accessible/#accessibility-check">accessibility check</a>) introduces the issues caused by placing a link inside a heading, but I want to provide some more context to why it is not a good idea!
 I'll do this by describing a handy feature of VoiceOver.